jimfok/stock_indicator/README.md

 When omitted, the window size defaults to 40 days.

+The tests `tests/test_manage.py::test_start_simulate_accepts_slope_range_strategy_names` and `tests/test_strategy.py::test_evaluate_combined_strategy_passes_slope_range` demonstrate the slope-bound syntax.
+The former shows that `start_simulate` recognizes strategy identifiers with slope ranges, while the latter verifies that the evaluation function passes the provided bounds to the strategy implementation.

 The summary printed after each simulation includes the maximum drawdown.
 This value represents the largest peak-to-trough decline in portfolio value over the test period and is expressed as a percentage.